jkutner/jkutner.github.com/_posts/2016-08-19-android-database-rest-service.md

 * [Ratpack](https://ratpack.io): Coming soon!

 When you deploy your REST app, Heroku will provision a PostgreSQL database for you, and the app will generate it's tables at startup.
-When the deploy is finished, note the URL again and you're ready to implement the client.
+When the deploy is finished, you're ready to implement the client.

 ### Consuming the Services from Android